CodeClimbersIO/cli/Readme.md

 ```
 ./bin/dev.js [COMMAND]
 ```
-- CLI runs with node --watch mode in place.
-However, it will only work for changes in the `src/commands` directory.
-If you want changes to be reflected in the CLI from the server, you will need to build it with `npm run build:server` and then restart the CLI.

 ## Contributing
 We welcome contributions!
 Watch this [Getting Started Video](https://youtu.be/Q4EJKXDi3a8) for how the project is setup and take a look at the conventions below to get started contributing.
 I talk slowly so you probably want to 2x that bad boy 😛